tuanha1305/capture-android-sdk/README.md

 	  }
     }
   ```
+- (Optional) We recommend installing Android NDK in the system generating the final APK.
+This is to ensure a low size footprint.
+Learn more about NDK [here](https://developer.android.com/ndk).

 ### 2. Update Proguard File
   If you have a proguard file, add the following to it:
   ```
+  -dontwarn  co.hyperverge.**
   -keepclassmembers class * implements javax.net.ssl.SSLSocketFactory {
          private javax.net.ssl.SSLSocketFactory delegate;
     }